CHOLESTEROL IS NOT BAD FOR YOU.

 Statin drugs artificially lower cholesterol, so for this very reason they are not healthy (as mentioned above).
 There are also many potential side effects, some of them very serious, including muscle pain and degenerative muscular disorders, loss of energy, digestive disturbances, diarrhoea, nausea, anaemia, memory loss, serious liver damage, sexual dysfunction, immune suppression, type 2 diabetes and kidney failure.

 What happens if my cholesterol is too low? …..

 In 1994, the American Heart Association published a groundbreaking report about a link between cholesterol levels of less than 4.13mmol/l and an increase in deaths from trauma, some types of cancer, hemorrhagic stroke, and respiratory and infectious diseases.
 Since that report, there have been many studies that have linked very low cholesterol levels to an increased risk of depression, suicide, anxiety, impulsivity and aggression in men and women, adolescents and adults alike.

 Research has also shown that people with very low cholesterol have overall shortened lifespans.

 Other symptoms of very low cholesterol include poor memory, lowered immunity, lower vitamin D levels and hormonal imbalances.

 - Research has shown no correlation between high cholesterol levels and cardiovascular disease.

-- It is not the actual cholesterol that can cause potential plaque build up in the arteries, but the oxidation of fats, particularly triglycerides.
+- It is not the actual cholesterol that can cause potential plaque build up in the arteries, but the increase in sdLDL and its subsequent oxidation.

-- The culprits in cardiovascular disease are triglycerides, high blood pressure, inflammation and oxidation.
+- The culprits in cardiovascular disease are sdLDL, triglycerides, high blood pressure, inflammation and oxidation.